x10102/scuttle/LOCALIZE.md

 New themes can be added as templates into the `templates/embeds/{translator,writer}` folder and set using a URL GET parameter when using the embed.
 After creating a new theme, you must run `scripts/build_badge_css.bat` to add the new Tailwind classes to the stylesheet.
 (The script is a Windows batch file, but only contains a single command that can be run in a linux shell)

+## Administrators
+You can make a new user an administrator when creating their account, or by pressing the "Grant admin rights" button on their profile.
+A temporary password will be displayed, which they will use for the first login and will be immediately asked to change.

+**All administrators have equal permissions.** Meaning they can create/edit/delete articles, users and backups.
+This includes granting or revoking administrator status from other accounts (the only exception being the designated rolemaster, whose admin rights cannot be revoked by themselves or anyone else).
+Make sure you trust your admin team, as there aren't any mechanisms in place to prevent them from going insane and deleting everything (Looking at you, SCP-EN...).

+Regular users aren't allowed to log in.
+If an unauthorized Discord account attempts to, an error message will be displayed and the event will be logged.

 ## Why the hell is this so complicated?
 Modularity or future-proofing wasn't exactly on my mind while I was writing the first versions of SCUTTLE.
 If you need a hand setting SCUTTLE up for your branch, I'll be glad to help, just shoot me a message on Discord.